-fore) to dance with all the energy they had and, like-wise, their energetic movements inspired the drummers.
-The total energy from this mutual inspiration was so magnifying that many outsiders were attracted inside to watch and to feel.
-Though Chuck's classes in Ethnic Dance are popular, this unusual crowd was a result of the lasting enthusiasm from the Company's recent four day concert, April 9, 10, 11 and 12 at the Harlem Cultural Center.
-The audience not only enjoyed the performance of African and modern dance, but they also enjoyed themselves.
+performance of African and modern dance, but they also enjoyed themselves.
 The audience participated both mentally and physically as the dancers and drummers involved the people in their expression of Black life.
 Chuck opened the show by talking to the audience and making them get involved.
-One might wonder how a dance company could create such an intimate and vibrating experience.
-I think the answer lies, not so much in the technical ability of (Continued on S-3) The play was directed by Charlie Russell and the cast consisted of City College students.
+One might wonder how a dance company could create such an intimate and vibrating experience, I think the answer lies, not so much in the technical ability of (Continued on S-3) City Gets 'Five' by Darryl Alladice The First Annual Performing Arts Festival, sponsored by the Speech and Theatre Department, presented Charlie Russell's highly acclaimed play, "Five on the Black Hand Side" in the Grand Ballroom of Finley Student Center from April 15 through 18.
+The play was directed by Charlie Russell and the cast consisted of City College students.
 The peace of the Brooks household is threatened when their son, Gideon (David Stewart) becomes a revolutionary and decides that he isn't going to live his father's (Tony Miller) life.
 Mr. Brooks' system of running a household is focused around time and money.
 He has his wife (Renee Horton) on a schedule that suits his purposes, but not those of the rest of the family.
 Mrs. Brooks wants to change her docile image, and she does with the aid of her friends, Stormy Monday (Brenda Brown) and Ruby (Rhonda Rector).
 Ms. Rector's character suits the purpose, and Ms. Brown's is convinceable, but unconcentrated.
-Rence Horton's interpretation of Ms. Brooks is very creative and shows that her talent is expan- The play moved slowly at sive.

-(Continued on S-3)
+Renee Horton's interpretation of Ms. Brooks is very creative and shows that her talent is expansive.
+The play moved slowly at times, but the energy flows when Gideon confronts his older brother, Booker T. (Paul Cooke), with the idea that he neglects sisters, and taunts him because he caught Booker T. dating white women.
+Both Cooke and Stewart are good actors who have knowledge of their craft.
+By the end of their scene both Gideon and Booker T. have the audience out of their seats when they are verbally and physically (Continued on S-3)